neeraj123-kk/Loan-Prediction-Analysis/README.md

-# Loan-Prediction-Analysis
-Loan Prediction Objectives: Predict whether the loan applicant will be approved or rejected Achievements: Refined and designed the data by Feature Selection, Hyper tuned the parameters and then optimized the model by using Confusion Matrix Accuracy Achieved: 81% Key Skills: Logistic Regression
+# Loan_Prediction using python and Machine Learning Algorithms

-By : - Neeraj Kushwaha
+## By Neeraj Kushwaha